mangaki/imagine-cup/technical/Azure.md

 # Azure usage in Mangaki

-In 2016, the web landscape is following a set of incredible changes, we are moving towards more interactive web applications and it comes with a cost:
- *how do we handle the deployment of this?*
+This section covers the deployment of Mangaki.

-Let's introduce with what Azure can do for us in Mangaki.

-## What can Azure do for us?

-Azure is a IaaS -- known also as *Infrastructure as a Service*, the Azure cloud enables an organization to create virtual machines, this is definitely an interesting point.
+Azure enables a system to easily create virtual machines, which is an interesting point for us.

 ### Virtual machines

 Before cloud hosting services started to exist, we would deploy our services with dedicated servers, provisioning them with different tools (Ansible, Chef, etc...) or provisioning them manually.